 Sounds confusing?
 Let’s simplify it.

 This is just a close estimate of your benefits.
-If you want a more detailed computation, refer to the SSA’s online calculator.
+If you want a more detailed benefit calculation, refer to the SSA’s online calculator.
 Make sure you’re logged in to your social security account to get a more accurate figure.

 Your monthly SSDI benefits determine the amount of your social security back pay.
-But first, know when you applied for benefits and the established date when your disability started.
+But first, you need to figure out your disability onset date and when your benefits are released.
 This will determine how many months of back payment you’ll get.

 Just add all your SSDI benefits in all the months you’re entitled to a back payment to come up with your social security back pay.